ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/prepare-aws-api-gateway.md

 linkTitle: Prepare AWS API Gateway
 draft: true
 weight: null
-description: Learn how to use the provided CoudFormation templates to initialize AWS Services, which enables the agents to collect API / traffic data.
+description: Learn how to use the provided CloudFormation templates to initialize AWS Services, which enables the agents to collect API / traffic data.
 ---
 ## Before you start